 Sugar cookies with royal icing are easy to bake, fun to decorate and make any party or holiday a little sweeter.
-But this Design-it-Yourself challenge serves them up with a visionary twist: It’s up to you to invent a whole batch of cookie decoration designs the world has never seen before!
+It’s up to you to invent a whole batch of cookie decoration designs the world has never seen before!

 Suggested Ages: 10+